NASSCOM: Events

 NASSCOM organized the NASSCOM International SME Conclave in January 2019 and the FISITA World Automotive Congress in October 2018.

 Collaborations

 The Telangana AI Mission (T-AIM) collaborated with NASSCOM to implement the Investor Connect program, benefiting 30 startups in India as part of the Revv Up accelerator program.
 Additionally, NASSCOM has established multiple partnerships, including one with the Karnataka State Higher Education Council.

 Membership

 NASSCOM's membership includes organizations engaged in software development, software services, and IT-enabled or BPO services.
-The organization's core focus has been on ensuring high service quality standards and upholding Intellectual Property Rights within the Indian software and BPO industries.
+The organization's core focus has been on ensuring high service quality standards and upholding intellectual property rights within the Indian software and BPO industries.
 As of June 2007, more than 1,100 information technology companies in India were members of NASSCOM, including domestic software and ITES companies, as well as multinationals operating within India.

-Industry Challenges and Stances

-As a key advocacy body, NASSCOM often comments on complex and contentious issues facing the Indian technology sector, including workforce changes and labor practices.

-Layoffs and Workforce Rationalisation

-NASSCOM has publicly addressed the trend of layoffs in the IT sector.
-In July 2025, the association stated it anticipated further "workforce rationalisation," acknowledging that job roles were evolving due to technological shifts like AI, which required companies to realign their talent.

-Earlier, in February 2025, following a controversy over the termination of trainees at Infosys, NASSCOM defended the industry's employment practices.
-It issued a statement supporting a "performance-driven hiring" culture, asserting that its member companies adhere to local laws.

-Stance on Moonlighting

-During a widespread industry debate in 2022 over "moonlighting"—the practice of employees taking on second jobs—NASSCOM adopted a nuanced public stance.
-After the chairman of Wipro, a member company, publicly called the practice "cheating," NASSCOM's then-president suggested that the issue stemmed from a lack of transparency.
-Rather than condemning the practice outright, she called on the industry to "reimagine employee engagement models" to better suit the changing nature of work.

-Leadership

-NASSCOM is governed by an Executive Council composed of leaders from its member companies.
-The key leadership roles are the President, a Chairperson, and a Vice Chairperson.
-In August 2024, Rajesh Nambiar was appointed President, succeeding Debjani Ghosh.
-The Chairperson is Sindhu Gangadharan of SAP Labs India, and the Vice Chairperson is Srikanth Velamakanni of Fractal.
+Employees and members of the executive council of NASSCOM include: